ETCDEVTeam/sputnikvm-ffi/README.md

 make build
 ```

-When building your Go application, pass the `CGO_LDFLAGS` to link the
+When building your Go application, pass `CGO_LDFLAGS` to link the C
-C library.
+library.

 ```
 CGO_LDFLAGS="/path/to/libsputnikvm.a -ldl" go build .